 It is advisable not to disable this service.

-Moreover, it is far better to identify the process that is eating up your CPU and memory; accordingly repair, update or disable that program.
+Moreover, it is far better to identify the process that is eating up your CPU and memory; accordingly, repair, update, or disable that program.

-Hope, the above guide and fixes help you deal with WMI Provider Host and restore the performance and speed of the system.
+I hope the above guide and fixes help you deal with WMI Provider Host and restore the performance and speed of the system.